OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 12. On the **Debug** menu, choose **Start Debugging**.
 13. A browser will launch.
 Enter the following URL to test that the REST API is working: `https://localhost:<ssl port number>/api/analyzeunicode?value=test`.
 You can reuse the port number from the URL in the browser that Visual Studio launched.
 You should see a string returned with Unicode values for each character.

-## Create the Office web add-in
+## Create the Office add-in

-When you create the Office web add-in, it will make a call to the REST API.
+When you create the Office add-in, it will make a call to the REST API.
 But first, you need to get the port number of the REST API server and save it for later.

 ### Save the SSL port number